epadam/CNN_AV1/README.md

 a CNN based AV1 encoder for intra frame encoding
 AV1 version:

-Process:
-the following source files are modifie:
+The following source files are modifie:

 aomenc.c